The Ultimate Travel Itinerary: Busan in 2 Days

 Stretching 1.5km along the coast, the white sands of Haeundae Beach are famous throughout the country.
-The beach has obviously become a prime holiday destination with a number luxury hotels, bars and restaurants popping up in the area.
+The beach has obviously become a prime holiday destination with several luxury hotels, bars and restaurants popping up in the area.
 At sunset, the light glints off the sea surface and bathes the sky in all manner of colours above the city’s skyline.
 Thus, it’s the perfect place to end your long day!

 The second day of your Busan itinerary will include a bit of everything.
-From beaches to market to cultural and natural highlights, Busan has all kinds of treats on offer.
+From beaches to markets to cultural and natural highlights, Busan has all kinds of treats on offer.
 There are many stops left but thankfully much less distance to cover.

 Gamcheon Culture Village

 Gamcheon Culture Village is a quirky little detour which has become one of the city’s biggest highlights.
-Its certainly one of the best photo opportunities Busan has to offer and a vital inclusion on your itinerary.
+It’s certainly one of the best photo opportunities Busan has to offer and a vital inclusion on your itinerary.
 An extraordinary number of multicoloured buildings are stacked upon each other linked together by steep narrow walkways that lead down towards the coast.
 It has the unusual quality of being a former “slum” yet being visually fascinating.
-The views has earned the village the nickname of “Machu Picchu of Busan“.
+The views have earned the village the nickname of “Machu Picchu of Busan“.

 The beautification of the hillside came from the efforts of students in 2009 which transformed and rejuvenated the area.
 The make-over gave almost every structure a bright colour and plastered artwork across buildings, roads and stairways.
 The results speak for themselves.
-The plastic surgery brought with it an influx of business in the form of galleries, cafes, nick-nack stores and everything else in-between that served to keep increasing the area’s economy.
+The plastic surgery brought with it an influx of business in the form of galleries, cafes, nick-nack stores and everything else in between that served to keep increasing the area’s economy.